smkeil/GettingCleaningDataProject/README.md

     F. Creates and writes the file "tidy_data.txt" to the WORK directory.

 6. The output of running run_analysis.R, tidy_data.txt, contains the mean value for each of the measurements retained above in 5C.
+One way to view the contents of tidy_data.txt is to issue the following commands at the R prompt when the WORK directory described above is R's current working directory. data <- read.table("tidy_data.txt", header=TRUE) View(data)